socketry/async/guides/asynchronous-tasks/readme.md

     R2 --> H3[HTTP Client Request Task]
 ```

+### How is it different from fiber?

+A fiber is a lightweight unit of execution that can be suspended and resumed at specific points.
+After a fiber is suspended, it can be resumed later at the same point with the same execution state.
+Because only one fiber can execute at a time, they are often referred to as a mechanism for cooperative concurrency.

+A task provides extra functionality on top of fibers.
+A task behaves like a promise: it either succeeds with a value or fails with an exception.
+Tasks keep track of their parent-child relationships, and when a parent task is stopped, it will also stop all its children tasks.
+This makes it easier to create complex programs with many concurrent tasks.

+### Why does Async manipulate tasks and not raw fibers?

+The {ruby Async::Scheduler} actually works directly with fibers for most operations and isn't aware of tasks.
+However, the reactor does maintain a tree of tasks for the purpose of managing task and reactor life-cycle.

 ## Task Lifecycle

 Tasks represent units of work which are executed according to the following state transition diagram: